 Confidential information about pupils should never be used casually in conversation or shared with any person other than on a need to know basis.
 In circumstances where the pupil's identity does not need to be disclosed the information should be used anonymously.
 Confidential information about pupils must be held securely.
-Confidential information about pupils must be held securely.
 Confidential information about pupils must not be held off the school site other than on security protected school equipment.